 843.577.2500 | 76 Queen St. | map it

-Starting with a larder of ingredients indigenous to the region, Grimes responsibly crafts menus, playing to what local purveyors have seasonally available at any given moment.
+Starting with a larder of ingredients indigenous to the region, Husk responsibly crafts menus, playing to what local purveyors have seasonally available at any given moment.
 The entrance beckons with a rustic wall of firewood to fuel the wood-fired oven in the open kitchen, and a large chalkboard listing artisanal products currently provisioning the kitchen.
 Much like the dĂ©cor that inhabits this historic, late 19th century home, the food is modern in style and interpretation.

 At Husk, there are some rules about what can go on the plate.
 If it doesnâ€™t come from the South, itâ€™s not coming through the door.
 The resulting cuisine is not about rediscovering Southern cooking but exploring the reality of Southern food.
-This modern approach from Chef Grimes results in playful dishes such as Carolina Gold Crab Rice, Bentonâ€™s Bacon, Tomato Jam and Crab Roe, to new classics such as South Carolina Shrimp and Choppee Okra Stew with Carolina Gold Rice and Flowering Basil, Kentuckyaki Glazed Pigâ€™s Ear Lettuce Wraps with Sweet Vinegar Cucumber and Red Onion and Southern Fried Chicken Skins with Pimento Cheese â€śRanchâ€ť and Scallions.
+This modern approach results in playful dishes such as Carolina Gold Crab Rice, Bentonâ€™s Bacon, Tomato Jam and Crab Roe, to new classics such as South Carolina Shrimp and Choppee Okra Stew with Carolina Gold Rice and Flowering Basil, Kentuckyaki Glazed Pigâ€™s Ear Lettuce Wraps with Sweet Vinegar Cucumber and Red Onion and Southern Fried Chicken Skins with Pimento Cheese â€śRanchâ€ť and Scallions.

 Seed-saving, heirloom husbandry, and in-house pickling and charcuterie efforts by the culinary team are the basis of the cuisine at Husk.
 The restaurant is as casual as it is chic, evoking a way of life centered on seasonality and the grand traditions of Charleston lifeâ€”one lived at a slower pace, preferably with a cocktail and late afternoon breeze on the piazza.
 It is a neighborhood gathering place for friends, a destination dining spot for travelers and has a little bite of the South for everyone to savor on their homeward journey.